 Cleanliness’s training: In the beginning it will certainly be very necessarily to be watchful.
 A puppy yet pies awful many times.
 After every meal and approximately every 2 hours you must let him outside on the place where you want him to pee.
 Between, to sleep, or if you have to leave, you better lay him in his bench.
 So you have a better control and you learn the puppy a certain custom.

-Sleep: A pupy yet needs many sleep.
+Sleep: A pupy yet needs many sleeps.
 Never let him play around for more than half an hour.
 Obliges him to sleep by putting him in his bench.
 After a while he will find this perfectly normal and even amusing.
 Never use the bench to punish your puppy!
-A reprimanding is certainly sufficient to teach your dog what is and is not allowed.
-Never use violance, this only provokes aggression.
+A reprimanding is certainly sufficient to train your dog what is and is not allowed.
+Never use violence, this only provokes aggression.

-Nutrition: Your pup is used to eat Finest Fish4Puppies Complete Puppy Food.
-Give him the dry food spread over 2 or 3 meals, preferably at fixed moments, but in the evenings not later then 6.30 pm because of the cleanliness 's nights.
+Nutrition: Your puppy is used to eating Just Russel Puppy chicken hypoallergenic/grain-free dry food..
+Give him the dry food spread over 2 or 3 meals, preferably at fixed moments, but in the evenings not later than 6.30 pm because of the cleanliness 's nights.
 Let your pup out before sleeping, then he normally will stand the night through till approximately 7 am.
 Make sure he has always fresh water at his disposition, except at night.
 From 6 months on your dog may switch over to adult food that you can give him spread over 1 or 2 meals.
-We give our adult dogs WOOOF lamb & potato, a natural, 100% grain-free pressed chunk.
+We ourselves give our adult dogs Just Russel, a personalized hypoallergenic and grain-free dry food

 Worm treatment: All pups are already treated at least 4 times at our place.
 Once with you, he may have another treatment once every month until his 6 months and then continue twice a year.
 To prevent resistance, we exchange Panacur with Drontal. .
 Both products are medicines available at your veterinarian or pharmacy.